-“Suddenly a peace came over me—a peace like I’d never known.
-I knew it was God saying that He forgave me.
+“Suddenly a peace came over me—a peace I had never before known.
+I knew it was God telling me He had forgiven me.
 I started thanking Him and crying even more, but this time I was crying with happiness.
 Ever since then I have been reading my Bible and praying throughout the day.
 I know God is real and I want to live for Him.”

 He said, “Can I tell you something personal?”

 “I know it’s a sin to ‘do it’ with a girl when you’re not married.
 Right?”